Code Comprehension with GitHub Copilot: Performance Gains, Comprehension Trade-offs, and Behavioral Predictors in Brownfield Programming: Threats to Validity

 \subsection{External Threats to Validity}

 This study has several threats to external validity.
 First, the findings may not generalize beyond the specific participant population: graduate-level software engineering students from a single university.
 Second, the study's scope was limited by the task's scale and duration.
 The code base was relatively small (3,818 lines of code), and the session lasted only 150 minutes.
 However, the observation that students struggled with comprehension even on this small code base suggests the problem would likely persist in larger, industry-scale legacy systems.
-Future studies should investigate these dynamics in more realistic settings, as work on legacy code typically spans days or weeks.
+Future studies should investigate these dynamics in more realistic settings where legacy code efforts typically span days or weeks.
 Finally, the experiment focused exclusively on GitHub Copilot.
-The findings may not extend to other GenAI coding assistants, as their unique features could influence code comprehension differently.
+The findings may not extend to other GenAI coding assistants whose unique features could influence code comprehension differently.